MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/making-use-recorders.md

 [!INCLUDE [cc-beta-prerelease-disclaimer.md](../../includes/cc-beta-prerelease-disclaimer.md)]

 ## Web recorder
 To record web actions in real time, select Web recorder in the toolbar.
-In the dialog, select the browser you would like to use.
+In the dialog box, select the browser you would like to use.
 Select **Advanced** to show additional options.
 Use an existing web browser instance, or create a new instance, specifying an instance name.
 Additionally specify the tab to record web actions in.

 ![browser select](\media\making-use-recorders\browser-select.png)